|

 hotels and catering, and leisure activities

-What do inspectors actually do?
+What do health and safety inspectors actually do?

 They visit workplaces to check that people are sticking